rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

 Modern product development faces an increasingly critical challenge of validating durability without endless testing.
 Traditional endurance testing can consume hundreds or thousands of hours, creating bottlenecks that slow innovation and delay market entry.
 This fundamental tension drives the need for smarter testing methodologies.

-Founded in 1883 in Wuppertal, Germany, _Vorwerk GmbH_ exemplifies this challenge perfectly.
+Founded in 1883 in _Wuppertal_, _Germany_, _Vorwerk GmbH_ exemplifies this challenge perfectly.
 What began as carpet manufacturing has evolved into a global provider of premium household products built on exceptional durability @vorwerk_group_about.
 The company's direct sales model relies on product demonstrations and personal consultation, where failures would be immediately visible and damaging.

-Vorwerk's flagship Thermomix#super[#sym.trademark.registered] represents a multifunctional cooking system designed for years of intensive home use, creating a durability paradox.
+_Vorwerk's_ flagship _Thermomix#super[#sym.trademark.registered]_ represents a multifunctional cooking system designed for years of intensive home use, creating a durability paradox.
 Products that must prove their field longevity require extensive validation before reaching customers, with traditional testing extending for months and consuming engineering resources.

 Modern products contain complex electronic assemblies with mixed circuits, power devices, and mechanical systems that experience combined stresses varying dynamically with operating conditions.
 Traditional approaches often fail to efficiently capture these interactions within practical timelines.

 This thesis addresses this challenge by developing a methodology that preserves essential durability characteristics while dramatically reducing validation time.
-Using Thermomix#super[#sym.trademark.registered] TM7 as a case study, this work demonstrates how advanced signal processing and fatigue analysis can compress months of testing into days, enabling faster development without compromising reliability.
+Using _Thermomix#super[#sym.trademark.registered] TM7_ as a case study, this work demonstrates how advanced signal processing and fatigue analysis can compress months of testing into days, enabling faster development without compromising reliability.

 == Thermomix#super[#sym.trademark.registered] TM7